Jerome Kuehl

-Jerome Kuehl (widely known as Jerry Kuehl) was a television producer and historian who made substantial contributions to three landmark series The Great War, The World at War, and Cold War, as well as serving as a director of the production company Open Media from 1986 until his death in London in 2018.
+Jerome Kuehl (widely known as Jerry Kuehl) (1931-2018) was an American-born television producer and historian who made substantial contributions to three landmark documentary television series The Great War, The World at War, and Cold War, as well as serving as a director of the production company Open Media from 1986 until his death in London in 2018.

 Birth and academic background

 Born in Milwaukee in 1931, Kuehl read Philosophy and History at the Wesleyan University in Connecticut where he developed an interest in the history of newsreels.
 After studying at the Sorbonne he moved to the UK in the late 1950s as a post-graduate at St Antony's College, Oxford.

 Film and TV

 After tutoring at the University of Oxford and teaching intellectual and German history at Stanford University Kuehl joined the BBC in 1963 as a historical adviser for its documentary series The Great War.
 His subsequent television production career was primarily in the field of film archive research.
 Kuehl worked for the NBC European Unit in the 1960s and wrote the documentary Chicago Blues for director Harley Cokeliss in 1970.
 He was then to specialise in writing and producing what he called "visual history" on television.
 As well as his work on The Great War, The World at War and Cold War, he made significant contributions to, among many other programmes, Auschwitz: The Nazis and 'The Final Solution' and Vietnam: A Television History.
 The Financial Times dubbed him “Officer Commanding Archive Integrity”.
 For France 3 he wrote and co-produced La Grande Aventure de la Presse Filmée (The Great Adventure of Newsreels).

 In 1982 Channel 4 began transmission of the first of three series of his programme Today's History, described as looking at "official newsfilm and discover(ing) discrepancies between the way events have been presented and accounts of what actually happened".
 These programmes - which ran until 1984 - were a co-production between the magazine History Today and Visnews, with Kuehl as the executive producer.
 Subjects featured in the first series included: Poland (with Neal Ascherson), Women (with Juliet Gardiner) and Marx (with Stuart Hall).
 Each month History Today carried a supplement in the magazine linked to the programme.

-An intriguing series produced by Kuehl was his follow-up to The World At War called The World At War: Another Look, a Channel 4 series re-examining the original programmes with the benefit of a decade's hindsight.
+Another series produced by Kuehl was his follow-up to The World At War called The World At War: Another Look, a Channel 4 series re-examining the original programmes with the benefit of a decade's hindsight.
 Transmitted at the end of 1983 and early 1984 - one episode a month - it features a number of academic historians and news cameramen who were responsible for filming some of the archive footage used in World At War.
 The first episode was described in The Times as dealing “with the political, ethical and strategic pressures on cameramen covering war, and asks how much we should believe of what we are shown.”